Visual-modelling/2D-bouncing/README.md

 ## Components
 Made of 3 components:

-1. Script which generates a dataset of unique simulation parameters
+1. Script which generates a dataset of unique simulation parameters (`generate_dataset.py`).
+Edit `parameter_space` to define which parameters the dataset is created over.

 2. Script which takes in the simulation parameters (radius,speed,initial position), and calculates the position of the ball at each timestep